 We get asked lots of questions through this web site.
 One of the most frequently asked questions is "What are the must-do activities and must-see places for my visit to Puerto Rico?"

 That’s a really difficult question to answer without knowing anything about the person asking the question.
 The answer is different for each person.
 Something that is a must do for me might be totally boring for you.
 And vice versa.

 Case in point — Our teenage nephew came to visit recently.
-He couldn’t understand why we would make him hike to the peak of El Yunque, get up at 4am to go to the beach to look for sea turtle hatchlings, or why he needed to go on another zipline tour.
+He couldn’t understand why we would make him hike to the peak of El Yunque, get up at 6am to go to the beach and help with a turtle patrol, or why he needed to go on another zipline tour.
 The highlight of his trip was the pizza we had for dinner one night!
 Go figure!